-When your student moves off-campus, they must directly contact companies who routinely send them essential mail to change their address.
-We recommend they begin this process early, as companies can take several weeks to process said changes.
+When your move off-campus, you must directly contact companies who routinely send you essential mail to change your address.
+We recommend you begin this process early, as companies can take several weeks to process said changes.
 The Chapel Hill Post Office will not process address change requests for on-campus residents, nor provide forwarding services.